Share this post on:

 • They are interested in the sights, sounds, and experiences immediately around them and have little use for daydreams or flights of fancy.

-• As sensors, people with this personality type want to touch, feel, hear, taste, and see anything and everything that might draw their interest.
+• As sensors, people with this personality type want to touch, feel, hear, taste, and see anything and everything that interests them.

 • When learning about something new, it’s not enough to read about it in a textbook or listen to a lecture – they want to experience it for themselves.